anusha96/AI_Project/README.md

     The player can also choose the dice range once the dice is rolled.

   The snake and ladder environment can be changed.

+  The files NN_Model.py, NNVersion_2.py and NNVersion_3.py are different versions of Neural Network on a mid-size problem.